 You will still need to pay for PhotoPass pictures if you would like to download them.

 Definitely wear comfortable shoes.
 I’d recommend carrying an umbrella for sun protection and a water misting fan (both of which they sell at the park), if coming in the summer.
 Conversely, Shanghai is quite cold in the winter so you’ll need to bundle up accordingly.

 Tipping is not expected or common in China with the exception of some hospitality settings.
 Tour guides receive small gratuities (as do bellmen).
 As this is a guided situation, perhaps bring enough cash to tip your guide.
 How much is completely up to you.
 There is no hard and fast rule.
 The most important thing you can do is be discreet about giving gratuities to your guide.
 This isn’t because tipping is not allowed — it’s just a courtesy.

 All guests are now required to fill out an online health form prior to entering the park, to bring their Health QR Codes, and to bring valid identification and travel visas.

 If you are looking for discounted Shanghai Disneyland tickets, the best place to secure them outside of the park directly is via our affiliate partner Klook.
-(If you book through them, we may earn a commission).
 You must book the Disney Premier Tour directly through Shanghai Disneyland by calling.

 I plan to book this tour again.